- 26 May 2017

 - For years, I've admired the talents and enjoyed the music of Chris Cornell.

 It’s been a week since Chris Cornell’s death.
 I assumed that he committed suicide when I read one of the early reports and, sadly, my assumption was later confirmed.
-I always had the impression that Cornell faced mental-health issues, partly because of the themes in his music and partly because of the lives, and deaths, of other frontmen from the grunge era.
-I don’t consider myself to be a hardcore fan, but I’ve always respected Cornell.
+I always had the impression that Cornell faced mental-health issues, partly because of the themes in his music and partly because of the lives, and deaths, of other frontmen from the early-90s Seattle scene.
+I’m not a hardcore fan, but I’ve always respected Cornell.

 His longevity and versatility stand out to me, even among Kurt Cobain, Eddie Vedder, and Layne Staley.
-Dave Grohl has had a more successful and sustained career, but he’s not a 90s frontman who should be depicted on the Mount Rushmore of Grunge Rock if that ever becomes a thing.
-Cornell and Grohl were both drummers who became guitarists and singer-songwriters.
-I think that Cornell was the best singer compared to his peers.
+Dave Grohl has had a more successful and sustained career, but he wouldn’t be depicted on the Mount Rushmore of Grunge Rock if that ever becomes a thing; Cornell and Grohl are both drummers who’ve become guitarists and singer-songwriters, but Grohl hadn’t been a frontman during this era.
+I think that Cornell is the best singer of this era.

 The only Cornell work that I own is A-Sides, a Soundgarden compilation, and I haven’t listened to it in years.
 I still like certain singles as well as singles from his other projects.
 I have emotional connections to these songs.

 This song is the the sixth track and third single from Down on the Upside.
 I was hooked when I first saw the video; the stock footage was pretty edgy at the time.
 I’ve since realized that the concept is inspired by A Clockwork Orange.
 I like the soft-loud structure as well as the bridge to the chorus.